At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Click attribution link

-As AppsFlyer doesn't save partner attribution links, copy the generated link and send it to the partner to be activated when your leads click on a corresponding ad.
+Send the link to the partner to be activated when your leads click on a corresponding ad.

 View-through attribution lookback window